 KAT Walk mini

 KAT Walk mini is the newest of KAT VR’s omnidirectional treadmills and comes with a slick concave plate for a wide range of foot locomotion, as well as a safety harness, a 4.9-foot wide back platform and a 5.2-foot tall moving backplate for added security.
 This VR treadmill is lighter in weight at 187 pounds but can support up to 286 pounds of body weight and can easily fit a person with a height of up to 6.5 feet.
 Players can run and walk forward and backward, squat, lunge and lean as they play games like PAYDAY 2 VR, Fallout 4 VR, Skyrim VR, Doom VFR and other compatible games.
 The mini version is looking to be a great home and office ODT option for active gamers, exercise aficionados, and businesses that want the fullest immersive experience that’s said to be compatible with all premium VR headsets.
-KAT Walk mini is currently being sold in an early bird round for $1,499 and increases in value up to $2,499 over the course of a few weeks.
+KAT Walk mini is currently being sold for “about $3,000 USD, although the price differs a little bit in different countries due to current promotions and delivery costs.”

 The original KAT Walk has a larger rounded ODT plate and overall platform that players walk, run and jump on.
 It has a large support post with security harness that’s worn as users play games like Sairento VR, QuiVr, Space Pirate Trainer, Fruit Ninja VR, and other compatible games.
 The KAT Walk version is much larger in size and weight clocking in at 421 pounds.
 It tracks foot movement with sensors instead of using a laser system like the mini.
 KAT Walk ODT is a great solution for businesses like gyms, arcades, and large-scale location-based experiences.
 To purchase the KAT Walk ODT treadmill you’ll have to send an inquiry and fill out a form on their website.